|About Causes Symptoms Diagnosis Treatment Prevention Aftercare|

 Treatment of feline acne depends on the severity of the condition.
 Products to inhibit the formation of blackheads, remove excess sebum and flush the hair follicles as well as treating secondary infections and eliminating the underlying cause if found.

-If your cat is prone to acne, gently wash his chin after eating with warm water.
+- If your cat is prone to acne, gently wash the chin with warm water after a meal.

 Administer medications as prescribed by your veterinarian.
 Always finish the entire course of oral antibiotics, even if symptoms have resolved.

 Watch for signs of reaction to topical products such as redness, swelling and discomfort.
 If they develop, seek veterinary advice.

 The prognosis is good, however, pet owners must be aware that lifelong symptomatic treatment may be necessary.